kpalac/old_feedex/README.txt

 INSTALLATION:

-  - Unpact ZIP to temporary location
+  - Unpack ZIP to temporary location
   - Run install.sh script in the base directory, to install all files to your system as well as dependencies
     Note: You need an active internet connection